Tales of Symphonia: Setting

-Sylverant and Tethe'alla are inhabited by humans as well as elves, a race of long-lived humanoid extraterrestrials who originated from the giant comet Derris-Kharlan and can manipulate mana to cast magic.
+Sylvarant and Tethe'alla are inhabited by humans as well as elves, a race of long-lived humanoid extraterrestrials who originated from the giant comet Derris-Kharlan and can manipulate mana to cast magic.
 Although normally only those of elven blood can cast magic, humans such as Kratos and Zelos can gain the same ability by ingesting the powdered ore "Aionis".
 Offspring born between humans and elves are half-elves, who bear both the fighting spirit and curiosity of humans and the longevity and magical capabilities of elves.
 Because of this, they are discriminated against by condescending elves and jealous humans, and in Tethe'alla they are deprived of civil rights.
 The Desians are composed entirely of half-elves who act out of vengeance for this discrimination.

 Several characters bear an "Exsphere", a small jewel that enhances the wearer's natural abilities when implanted onto the skin, and is also used as a power source for machinery.
 However, an Exsphere's amplifying capability can only be awakened at the cost of a human life, and the Exsphere parasitically feeds off the user's mana unless a suppressant named a "Key Crest" is installed.
 An evolved form of Exsphere known as a "Cruxis Crystal" grants its user immortality, a pair of angel-like wings, and a relinquished need for human functions such as eating or sleeping, but eventually erases the user's ego if worn without a Key Crest.
 The Chosen is said to be born holding a Cruxis Crystal, though it is actually granted by its namesake organization Cruxis, the central body of the religion surrounding Martel.
 Cruxis' duty is to ensure the perpetuation of the Chosen's genetic lineage in the prospering world and to guide the Chosen's pilgrimage via an oracle in the declining world.